 2. 2 - Points are awarded solely and exclusively for the Porsche Racing Challenge.

-3.1 - Registration for the race is with the event organiser, by filling in all required details on the registration form requested from email@example.com
+3.1 - Registration for the race, by invitation addressed by the organization, is with the event organiser, by filling in all required details on the registration form requested from email@example.com

 3.2 - Only registrations whose competitors and vehicles meet the requirements set out in the race regulations will be considered.